 CAPILANO HANGING BRIDGE

 This bridge is suspended more than 70 meters above the Capilano River with a total length of 137 meters.
 The natural environment is fantastic but we still do not know if the price is worth it.
 In the images, it seems ideal for lovers of extreme experiences.
-If it had been cheaper, we would have visited it, especially if we had visited Vancouver in 3 days.
+If it had been cheaper, we would have visited it, especially if we had visited Vancouver for 3 days.

 It is only half an hour by public transport from the city center.
 And best of all, there are buses that take you for free.
 Here you can find the pickup points.